Recommendations & Conclusions

 To ensure true responsibility from platform companies, as per Principle 3, Ofcom and DSIT should confirm that services are required to act on all risks identified in risk assessments, regardless of whether they are included in Ofcom’s Codes of Practice.
 (Recommendation, Paragraph 49)

-Government response.
 The government rejects the recommendation to require services to act on all identified risks regardless of Codes of Practice, stating it is not possible within the Online Safety Act framework.
-They clarify that compliance is achieved by adopting measures in …
+They clarify that compliance is achieved by adopting measures in the Codes and believe existing …

 Department for Science, Innovation and Technology